Menu

 Robyn is proud that her professional grounding was as a youth worker in the western suburbs of Melbourne and continues to be committed to the region to ensure that all young people have access to the full benefits of a wealthy society.

-Dr Hogan, commonly known as Jamie, has been involved in the community services and education sectors for over thirty-eight years.
-He is a Youth Worker by profession and is a clinical counsellor, strategic and social planner, criminologist, quality auditor, trainer and assessor, and a registered lobbyist with the Victorian State Government.
+Dr Hogan, commonly known as Jamie has been involved in the community services and education sectors for almost forty-years.
+He is a Youth Worker by profession and is a clinical counsellor, strategic and social planner, criminologist, quality auditor, trainer and assessor, and a registered lobbyist with the Victorian State and Commonwealth Government.

-He has been Chief Executive and Academic Director of several highly-regarded educational institutions, including serving on a number of Vocational and Higher Education boards and committees.
-He has been Chief Executive Officer of a large Community Services organization and has worked with street gangs and homeless young people, including teenage sex workers and drug addicts, and in Local Government, Residential Care, Juvenile Justice and Youth Services programs
+He has been Chief Executive and Academic Director of several highly-regarded educational institutions including serving on a number of Vocational and Higher Education boards and committees.
+He has been Chief Executive Officer of a large Community Services organization and has worked with street gangs and homeless young people including teenage prostitutes and drug addicts, and in Local Government, Residential Care, Juvenile Justice and Youth Services programs

 He has been a Political Advisor, Campaign Director, ran two successful academic and community advisory consultancies and has taught Alcohol and Other Drugs, Youth Work, Counselling, Mental Health Community Sector Management and Front Line Management.